How to Use Loom Videos in your Interior Design Process to Enhance Client Experience

 Record short videos of each team member introducing themselves and sharing about their role in the company.
 If done professionally, these videos can also be used on your website or in your welcome materials.
 This is great for the know, like, and trust factor that is so important in the design and wedding industry.

 Loom is instrumental in my business for enhancing and streamlining the client experience–from first inquiry all the way to delivery and post-project support.
 I use it when someone inquires on my website, in my onboarding process, in my presentation process, in my review and audit process, and throughout the support phase.
-I use it with my 1:1 clients and with customers who purchase templates and done-for-you resources from my Design Library.
+I use it with my team, our 1:1 clients, and with customers who purchase templates and done-for-you resources from The Design Library

 For our clients who use video software in their inquiry phase, it adds an effective, unexpected, and elevated touch to the entire process and helps clients feel like they know them before they start working together.
 This means by the time a potential client has gotten on the phone with them, they already feel a connection, so sales calls become more like connection calls.
 Read my tips here for making sales calls easy

-When my designers and wedding planners send design presentations with videos, I’ve seen it have a huge impact on their client’s experience while also benefiting the business owner in so many ways.
+When interior designers send design presentations with videos, we’ve seen it have a huge impact on their client’s experience while also benefiting the business owner in so many ways.
 If you send presentations via email with a PDF or link, it can leave clients with a lackluster experience as well as a lot of questions about the design.
-When clients are confused, they definitely won’t be sold on the design, and this means MORE REVISIONS!
+When clients are confused, they definitely won’t be sold on the design, and this means MORE REVISIONS and FEWER PURCHASES!

 When you use video to present your design and explain the reasoning behind your selections and they’re so perfect for your client and their project, you’ll create an experience for your clients that is personalized and professional and leaves you with fewer revisions and fewer questions to answer.

-• During the inquiry phase, you can add a video to your form submission page so that once someone submits an inquiry on your website, they’re shown a video of you thanking them for inquiring
+• During the inquiry phase, you can add a video to your form submission page so that once someone submits an inquiry on your website, they’re shown a video of you letting them know what’s next

-• In your onboarding process, you can use videos either as a general welcome message to new interior design clients, or as a personalized welcome message to new clients
+• In your onboarding process, you can use videos either as a general welcome message to all new interior design clients, or you can record a personalized welcome message for each new client.

 • In your design process, you can record your virtual presentation to explain your design and empower clients to provide feedback within your timeline